“Now, so long, sister mine”: My family’s Passchendaele storyOctober 3rd, 2017 By Helen Smith

 In his notebook Harry recorded a few of the narrow escapes and casualties, as well as the everyday discomfort - the chats (lice), rain, mud, uncertainty and boredom - endured by the men:

-More rain, more mud.
+30 June - More rain, more mud.
 Fritz not quite so lively, rumours of him moving.
-CHATS.
 Spare time now spent in hunting, send us a couple of kangaroo dogs.
 I have not started yet (touch wood).

 On 12 July Harry started a month long course of training at a school in Messines.
 “A month at M. won’t be too hard to take, eh what?” he wrote to himself in anticipation.